thinkful-ei-orka/Victor-Quiz-App/README.md

-'Stardew Valley Quiz App'
+# Stardew Valley Quiz App

-Programmed by Thomas Davis and Victor Jarvis for Thinkful's Software Engineering Immersion Program, using HTML, CSS, Javascript, and jQuery.
+Programmed by **Thomas Davis** and **Victor Jarvis** for Thinkful's Software Engineering Immersion Program.
+This program was created using HTML, CSS, Javascript, and jQuery.

+---

-This simple quiz app is based on the video game Stardew Valley, an open-ended RPG and farming simulator, available on PC (Linux, MacOS, and Windows), console (PS4, Xbox One, and Switch), and mobile (Android and iOS).
-The app is meant for users to test base knowledge of the game's story.
+This quiz application is based on the video game *Stardew Valley*, an open-ended RPG and farming simulator, available on PC, console, and mobile.
+The app's purpose is meant to test the user's basic knowledge of the game's story.

-Future ideas include adding various images to title, question, and results pages and changing the in-quiz scoring element to feature items from the game.

-This quiz is (currently) in development, though contributions and suggestions are welcomed.

 Acknowledgments due to Eric Barone (pka ConcernedApe).